 Air can accumulate in the hydraulic system if the reservoir oil level is too low.
-This air causes the wrench to respond in an unstable or slow manner.
+This air causes the cylinder to respond in an unstable or slow manner.
 To remove the air:

-- 1. The hydraulic wrench(s) must be positioned on their side(s) with the couplers located upward. - 2.
-Remove any load from the wrench(s), and cycle the hydraulic system through several cycles (fully extend and retract the wrenchs). - Note: The wrench must be at a lower level than the pump to allow air to be released through the pump reservoir
+- 1. The hydraulic cylinder(s) must be positioned on their side(s) with the couplers located upward. - 2.
+Remove any load from the cylinder(s), and cycle the hydraulic system through several cycles (fully extend and retract the cylinders).